 Some work is held until it can be combined into a larger, more efficient project or contract.
 Examples include room painting, carpet replacement, and others.
 Do not assume that someone else has reported problems in public areas.
-Take the time to request work for problems you see in areas such as bathrooms, floor lounges, hallways, stairwells, lobbies, and exterior doors.
+Take the time to request work for problems you see in areas such as bathrooms, floor lounges, hallways, stairwells, lobbies and exterior doors.
 This is all part of your community.
-When requesting work for public areas, you can help us by looking for the door number, hallway number, or by giving bathroom, laundry or lounge room number that is either painted on the wall next to the door or on a plastic room number sign.
+When requesting work for public areas, you can help us by looking for the door number (i.e.), hallway number (i.e.), or by giving the bathroom, laundry or lounge room number that is either painted on the wall next to the door or on a plastic room number sign.